 Published: Sick Lit Magazine, 3/16/2017.

 The rush of wind forms into words.
-“If you could know what it is to die, to experience it, to be one with it, would you?”
-The shadows draw together into the long strands of a nimble shape.
-Dark cloaked in more than the absence of light, a trenchcoat and broad hat adorn the figure as well.
-Lastly, his face gains enough light to take a distinct form of fine lines that betray not an age.
-The dark eyes seem timeless all the same.
+“If you could know what it is to die, to experience it, to be…one with it, would you?”
+Slithering shadows coalesce into long strands of a nimble, humanoid shape.
+Cloaked in a darkness defined by more than the absence of light, a flowing trench coat and black fedora adorn the figure.
+Lastly, the creature’s face gains enough light to reveal smooth lines, not quite human, that betray not an age or intent.
+Staring, unblinking, the pit-black eyes seem timeless, devoid of depth or, contrastingly, without end.

 Glass set down.
 Water pools under it.
 Condensation.
 The interview has begun.
+An uttered voice strained at the tip.
 “Would I feel pain?”

+Formality, an ease to the words.
 “Of course, but it is not about the pain.”
 A smile.
 Sharp intake of breath.
-Smoke rises.
+The embers of a paper-wrapped death stick light up, not unlike a small torch pinched between the teeth.
+Smoke curls over red lips.
 “That is just an obstacle, not the destination.
 You know what this is about.”

 “Will I learn?”
 Fingertips wet from the glass.
 Wiped on the black suit pants.
 Hope they don’t stain.
 Loose tie, wrapped around the neck, dangles between legs.

 “Depends on how long it takes you.
-But, you would ascertain how not to be concerned with the trivial, how to see what others don’t, how to taste the air before each breath.”
-Another puff of smoke, another smile, this one tilted in a grin.
+But…you would ascertain how not to be concerned with the trivial, how to see what others don’t, how to taste the air before each breath.”
+Another puff of smoke, another smile, this one tilted in an offset grin.

 “OK, I’ll do it.”